alastairs/codebork.com/_posts/2020-06-19-Options-for-running-Docker-Containers-on-Azure.md

 tier App Service for Linux plan is £0.013/hour, or £9.79/month, but beware of the up-sells to services such as Azure Front Door which can be very pricey.

+**Conclusion:** The <£10/month price point is highly attractive, and the platform product comes with a number of features at that level: custom domains, an integrated load balancer, SSL and web sockets.

 ## Azure Container Instances (ACI)

 Azure Container Instances is an interesting and novel service, and, if memory